cinghie/wordpress-starter-pack/wp-content/plugins/woo-add-gtin/readme.txt

 * To change GTIN label text, visit WooCommerce settings => Products => Inventory, scroll down to GTIN settings.
 Enter new label, such as EAN, and save.

 == Changelog ==

+= 0.5.0 =

+* Add structured data
+* Test with newest versions of WordPress and WooCommerce

 = 0.4.0 =